christopher-meng/portfolio/README.md

 ## Transfer Students

 I was hired to help explore survey data for Swarthmore transfer students.
 I created a Shiny app and summarized my findings here: https://cmeng.shinyapps.io/shiny/

+## Gradeless 9th Grade Fall

+For an assignment for my master's program, I chose to explore the "gradeless 9th grade fall" at Marin Academy.
+I created and adminstered a survey for all 9th graders during the 2024-2025 school year and facilitated a 30-minute professional development session at the end of the school year to collectively discuss and evaluate gradeless fall.
+I built a Shiny app for my colleagues to explore the survey data: https://chrismeng41.shinyapps.io/GradelessFall2024/